Family Life

 • Ferry Schedules: Ferry schedules departing from Tanah Merah Ferry Terminal can be found here.

 Moving to Singapore without a prior job offer tends to be difficult, as the job market is competitive.
-And as of July 2018, any position that comes with a fixed salary that is not higher than 15,000 SGD/monthly needs to be posted on their national jobs portal for a minimum of 14 days before opening it up to foreigners.
+And as of July 2018, any position that comes with a fixed salary that is not higher than SG15,000 monthly needs to be posted on their national jobs portal for a minimum of 14 days before opening it up to foreigners.
 Also, in March 2020, the Singapore Ministry of Manpower announced more requirements and decreased quotas for getting an S Pass or EP.
+Upcoming changes to S Pass Eligibility here for 2025!

 With that in mind, here are some tips on job hunting as a foreign national in Singapore: